solarwinds/apm-go/README.md

 ### Running your app with or without tracing

-No tracing occurs when the environment variable `APPOPTICS_DISABLED` is explicitly set to `true`.
+No tracing occurs when the environment variable `SWO_DISABLED` is explicitly set to `true`.
 With this environment variable, calls to the APIs are no-ops, and [empty structs](https://dave.cheney.net/2014/03/25/the-empty-struct) keep span and instrumentation types from making memory allocations.
 This allows for precise control over which deployments are traced.

 ```
  # Set to disable tracing and APM instrumentation
- $ export APPOPTICS_DISABLED=true
+ $ export SWO_DISABLED=true
 ```

 ## Instrumenting your application